sonysantos/dow/README.md

 The coming of programmable blockchains, like Ethereum and others, opened a huge market for dapps.
 Several blockchain alternatives has been developed, like holochain, hashgraph, dag, tangle etc. They are referred to as [Distributed Ledger Technology (DLT)](https://101blockchains.com/blockchain-vs-hashgraph-vs-dag-vs-holochain/).

 However, DLTs have some drawbacks:
-* Programming DLTs is not straightforward; developers must learn new languages and paradigmas.
+* Programming DLTs is not straightforward; developers must learn new languages and paradigmas (blockchains etc.).
 * It's necessary to create and maintain digital wallets to serve and to use dapps.
 Managing wallets is not easy for most users (it's not as simple as typing username and password).
 * It's necessary to pay some value in cryptocurrency tokens to use dapps.
 This requirement turns difficult to build free services for users.
 Most users won't buy cryptocurrencies.
-* Some DLTs require users to download and install software in order to use them, which is hard for non-technical users.
+* Some DLTs require users to download and install software in order to use them, which is a barrier for non-technical users.

 ### Zeronet